rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 At that very hour some Pharisees came and said to him, Get away from here, for Herod wants to kill you. ^1331

-And he said to them, Go and tell that fox, Behold, I cast out demons and perform cures today and tomorrow, and the third day I finish my course. ^1332
+And he said to them, Go and tell that fox, 'Behold, I cast out demons and perform cures today and tomorrow, and the third day I finish my course. ^1332

-Nevertheless, I must go on my way today and tomorrow and the day following, for it cannot be that a prophet should perish away from Jerusalem. ^1333
+Nevertheless, I must go on my way today and tomorrow and the day following, for it cannot be that a prophet should perish away from Jerusalem.' ^1333

 O Jerusalem, Jerusalem, the city that kills the prophets and stones those who are sent to it!
-How often would I have gathered your children together as a hen gathers her brood under her wings, and you were not willing! ^1334
+How often would I have gathered your children together as a hen gathers her brood under her wings, and you would not! ^1334

 Behold, your house is forsaken.
-And I tell you, you will not see me until you say, Blessed is he who comes in the name of the Lord! ^1335
+And I tell you, you will not see me until you say, 'Blessed is he who comes in the name of the Lord!' ^1335

 One Sabbath, when he went to dine at the house of a ruler of the Pharisees, they were watching him carefully. ^1401